elixir-elm-tutorial/platform/README.md

 6. `mix phx.server` to start Phoenix server.
 7. `localhost:4000` to see application!

-## Tests
+## Tests and Tooling

-Run the test suite with `mix test`.
+- Run the test suite with `mix test`.
 The CI build is also available on [TravisCI](https://travis-ci.org/elixir-elm-tutorial/platform).
+- Run a static analysis check with `mix credo --strict`.

 ## Deployment